Emilia Telese

-Emilia Telese (born in Sarno, Italy,1973) is an Italian artist whose practice includes performance, visual, site-specific and video art, interactive and body-responsive technology, installation, literature and public art.
+Emilia Telese (born in Sarno, Italy, 1973) is an Italian artist whose practice includes performance, visual, site-specific and video art, interactive and body-responsive technology, installation, literature and public art.
 She lives and works between Brighton, UK, Foggia, Italy, and Reykjavik, Iceland.
 Telese graduated in 1996 with a BA (Honours) in painting from the Fine Arts Academy, Florence, focusing on 14th-century techniques, Arte Povera and political performance.
 In 1997 she studied acid-based printmaking techniques at the University of Brighton, where she continues to lecture.
 In addition she lectures at other institutions in the UK and internationally, specialising in the relationship between art, economics and professional practice.
 Her work Life Begins at Land's End (2013) was part of Rebirth Day, a concept organised by Michelangelo Pistoletto.
 Pistoletto named her a Third Paradise Ambassador, which is a small group of people chosen by him to embody the spirit of his Third Paradise concept.
 Her videos, along with works by other artists, were shown at the Musee du Louvre in Paris.
-Her most recent exhibition was Modern Women (2015) at Airspace Gallery in Stoke-on-Trent, with artist Binita Walia.
+In 2015 her exhibition Modern Women was featured at Airspace Gallery in Stoke-on-Trent, with artist Binita Walia.